longtengz/longtengz.github.io/_posts/2014-03-12-difference-between-exec-and-spawn-of-Node.js-child_process.md

 tags: node child process exec spawn IO stdout stderr Windows cmd
 ---

-Currently I am making an application that counts the total number of people in a classroom for teachers who don't want to waste their time on a roll call.
-My partner needs to invoke some Matlab-implemented algorithm using OpenCV on Visual C++.
+Currently I am making an application that does roll call in a classroom for teachers who don't want to waste their time on a roll call.
+We need to invoke some Matlab-implemented algorithm using OpenCV on Visual C++.
 So I turned to Windows to build a site where teachers can log in and do a roll call on the server with footages uploaded by a video camera in the classroom.

 Considering executing C++ code would be an external process for Node.
 Node is designed to handle I/O efficiently with the help of its `child_process` module.
 You can actually use `exec()` and `spawn()` to control external processes and communicate with them.